 - 1. The auditors' report expresses an unmodified opinion on whether the financial statements of Legal Aid Society of the District of Columbia were prepared in accordance with GAAP. - 2.
 No significant deficiencies or material weaknesses were disclosed during the audit of the financial statements. - 3.
 No instances of non-compliance material to the financial statements of Legal Aid Society of the District of Columbia, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
-No significant deficiencies or material weaknesses in internal control over major federal and District of Columbia award programs were disclosed during the audit. - 5.
-The auditors' report on compliance for the major federal and District of Columbia programs for Legal Aid Society of the District of Columbia expresses an unmodified opinion on all major federal and District of Columbia programs. - 6.
+No significant deficiencies or material weaknesses in internal control over the major District of Columbia programs were disclosed during the audit. - 5.
+The auditors' report on compliance for the major District of Columbia and federal award programs for Legal Aid Society of the District of Columbia expresses an unmodified opinion on the major District of Columbia Programs. - 6.
 Audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) are reported in this Schedule. - 7.
-The program tested as a major program included:
+The programs tested as major programs were: